achudars/london-crossroads/README.md

-# London Rail Network Map - Elizabeth and Thameslink with 1-mile radiuses of each station
+# London Rail Network Map - Multi-Line Interactive Visualization

-A modern, interactive full-screen map showing London's rail network including the Elizabeth Line (Crossrail) and Thameslink routes, built with Next.js and React-Leaflet.
+A modern, interactive full-screen map visualizing London's rail network crossroads, featuring the Elizabeth Line (Crossrail) and Thameslink routes with 1-mile coverage radiuses around each station.
+Built with Next.js and React-Leaflet.

 ![London Crossroads Map Preview](london-crossroads.png)

+## About This App

+This application visualizes the intersection and coverage areas of London's major rail networks, specifically focusing on how different rail lines create transportation crossroads throughout the city.
+The app displays:

+- **Multi-line rail network visualization** showing how different rail systems intersect
+- **Coverage analysis** with 1-mile radius circles around each station
+- **Interactive exploration** of London's rail infrastructure
+- **Comprehensive station data** including zones and interchange connections

+The focus is on understanding London's rail crossroads - where different transportation networks meet and overlap, making it easier to understand connectivity and coverage gaps across the city.

 ## Features